Jenifer Prosperi Adjunct Associate Professor

 The second ongoing project looks at the molecular basis by which APC loss mediates the development of breast cancer and chemoresistance.
 We have found that APC loss results in resistance to standard chemotherapeutic agents and that we are able to use combination therapy to alleviate that resistance.
 Again, we use a combination of in vitro and in vivo model systems to answer these important questions about treatment of breast cancer patients.
 Finally, we are beginning to perform data mining studies and investigating the mutation and methylation status of breast cancer patients with loss of APC.

-- Assistant Professor, Biochemistry and Molecular Biology, Indiana University School of Medicine 2012- Present
+- Assistant Professor, Biochemistry and Molecular Biology, Indiana University School of Medicine 2012- 2021

-- Adjunct Assistant Professor, Biological Sciences, University of Notre Dame 2013-Present
+- Adjunct Assistant Professor, Biological Sciences, University of Notre Dame 2013-2021

 - Post-doctoral Fellow at University of Chicago (K. Goss Lab) 2007-2012